rlannon/SINx86/doc/Arrays.md

 ## Arrays

-Arrays in SIN operate in a similar manner as in Java; the array's length is tracked via a 32-bit integer at the array's head, and the data follows immediately after, allowing an array's length to be checked at runtime (beneficial for both static and dynamic arrays).
-Like arrays in other languages, SIN arrays have fixed lengths.
+Arrays in SIN operate in a similar manner as in Java; the array's length is tracked via a 32-bit integer at the array's head, and the data follows immediately after.
+This allows an array's length to be checked at runtime, which is beneficial for both static and dynamic arrays.
+SIN arrays may have fixed or variable lengths, though this entirely depends on how the array is allocated.
+Automatic and static arrays are always fixed lengths, while arrays located on the heap allow dynamic lengths.

 ### Allocating an array

-Whenever an array is allocated, the programmer must specify both the width _and_ the type contained within the array.
-The number of elements must be known at compile time unless dynamic memory is utilized.
+Whenever an array is allocated, the programmer must specify both the width _and_ the type contained within the array, in that order.
+The number of elements to be contained within the array must be known at compile time unless dynamic memory is utilized.
 This looks like:

     alloc array<3, int> my_array;